• Blog

 Today, I wanted to share fifteen tips to attract Hummingbirds.
 Believe me when I say, it will bring to your garden a sense of peace and tranquility.
 There is something magical about watching these birds and hearing the fluttering sounds of their wings.

-I grew up on an 88 acre flower farm.
+I grew up on an 88-acre flower farm.
 We had an abundance of flowers of all kinds raised for my grandparents’ florist as well as local florists.
-There were always an abundance of butterflies of all kinds, bees, and birds.
+There was always an abundance of butterflies of all kinds, bees, and birds.
 We had no shortages of Hummingbirds.
 Sometimes, they would get into the greenhouses and my mother or father would rescue them.

 Disclosure: Some of the links in this post are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 The opinions here are my own.